What are the payment requirements?

 Is financial aid available for students?

 Financial aid is available for those who demonstrate true financial need.
-Applications are available at the theatre and on our website.
-For more information, please call the box office at (352) 236-2274.
+Applications are available at the box office or by clicking here.
+For more information, please call the Education Department at (352) 236-2851, ext.
+107. Note: All students will be required to pay the $20.00 deposit per class whether or not financial aid is awarded.

 What time should I arrive?

-Please arrive approximately 10 minutes early, especially the first day of class, so you and your student may meet the teacher and fill out a student emergency medical form.
+Please arrive approximately 10 minutes early, especially the first day of class, so you and your student may meet the teacher and fill out any additional paperwork.

 What if my child needs to miss a class?